 Check The Website For Red Flags

 Scammers get smarter as technology advances but there are still some ways that you can pick one out of a crowd if you pay close attention.

 Anyone can whip up a website and throw some pictures and a description on it.

 They can also copy and paste information about whatever breed they are trying to represent.

 However, depending on your breed and how well you know it, you can weed through the words and pictures.

-For Newfies, if you are on a website and they have a bunch of puppies up for sale that are all different colors, that’s a red flag.
+For Newfies, if you are on a website or in a group on social media and they have a bunch of puppies up for sale that are all different colors, that’s a red flag.

 I’ve seen a few sites where pictures of puppies that were said to be of the same age and litter were taken in all kinds of different scenarios.

 One was in the snow while the other was in a field of flowers.